rovelstars/reejs/README.md

 - Custom Reender
 - Service Worker that makes it possible for the site to run offline, and also allows directly visiting pages directly from the pages (a static file server would send 404 pages for non-existing pages, so this is a great achievement!)
 - (WIP!)
 Reebugger (a debugging tool for Reejs)
+- Tooling coming soon!
+(Will make it easier for reejs based sites to maintain and automatically update!)

 ### Self Hosting: